 - 1. The Common Application is NDNU's primary application.
 This may be submitted online with the required fee or by printing and mailing the completed application with an approved fee waiver. - 2.
 An official high school transcript showing, at minimum, completion of the following university preparatory courses - English four years - Mathematics Algebra and Geometry - Foreign Language two years of the same language - Laboratory Science one year in grades 10-12 - Social Science two years in grades 10-12 - University Preparatory Electives a total of three full-year courses.
-This equates to one full-year course in three of the following areas: advanced mathematics, advanced foreign language, advanced laboratory science, computer science, advanced social science, or fine arts. - 3.
+This equates to one full-year course in three of the following areas: advanced mathematics, advanced foreign language, advanced laboratory science, computer science, advanced social science or fine arts. - 3.
 Official scores from the Scholastic Achievement Test (SAT) or the American College Test (ACT).
-International students may substitute the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS). - 4.
+International students may substitute the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the International Test of English Proficiency (iTEP) or the Pearson Test of English (PTE). - 4.
 A letter of recommendation from a teacher or counselor - 5.
 Application essay (instructions appear in the application)